 For immediate release.
 Contact: Kimberly Leggett at 512-463-5129

-This week the TWDB sold bonds to fund $698 million in state water plan projects.
-The TWDB estimates the 16 project sponsors will save more than $71 million by using the SWIFT program.
+This week the TWDB sold bonds to provide approximately $1.2 billion in state water plan project funding.
+The TWDB estimates the 23 project sponsors will save an estimated $198 million by using the SWIFT program.

-In its meeting today, the Board also established the lending rate scales for SWIFT borrowers.
-The interest rates were set as a result of the bond transaction earlier this week on Wall Street.
+In its meeting today, the Board also established the interest rates for SWIFT borrowers.
+The rates were set as a result of the bond transaction earlier this week on Wall Street.

-The application period for the third round of the SWIFT program will open this winter.
+The application period for the fourth round of the SWIFT program will open later this year.
 To be eligible for the upcoming round of SWIFT, projects must be included in the 2017 State Water Plan.

 SWIFT was established by the Texas Legislature and voters in 2013 to fund projects in the state water plan.
 More information on the SWIFT program is available on our website.

 *The SWIFT program includes two funds, the State Water Implementation Fund for Texas (SWIFT) and the State Water Implementation Revenue Fund for Texas (SWIRFT).
 Revenue bonds for the program are issued through SWIRFT.